Mathematics & Computing Faculty Overview

 We firmly believe in the importance of home learning to ensure students develop the ability to retain, recall and apply knowledge rapidly and accurately and become fluent in the fundamentals of mathematics.
 Hegarty Maths is used as our home learning resource throughout Years 7 – 11.
 Hegarty Maths provides good quality teaching to students at home and enables them to consolidate work studied in school.

-We offer lunchtime Maths clubs on Wednesdays in G51 and Fridays in ICT2.
 Students can come and complete home learning, get one to one help with work or just come and enjoy doing maths in an informal way through puzzles, games and other activities.

 GCSE statistics is offered as an additional GCSE option in Year 10 and has consistently produced results above the national average.